slarmoo/.github/profile/webServices/startupService/startupService.md

 You must use the same startup GitHub repository that you created in the earlier instruction.
 Update the `notes.md` file with things that you learn as you work on your startup.
 As you make changes to your HTML, CSS, and JavaScript, commit those changes and push them to GitHub.
 Make sure you have enough commits that you can demonstrate your ownership of the code and protect yourself from loss.
 Usually this will mean at least ten commits, but in reality you may have many more than that.
 Failing to fully document your work may result in the rejection of your submission.

 Remember to use the browser's debugger window to debug your frontend HTML, CSS and JavaScript.
 You can also debug your backend service JavaScript running on Node.js using the built in VS Code Node.js debugger.
-You should no longer be using the VS Code Live Server extension to serve up your frontend code to the browser since your Node.js server code should now do that.
+You should no longer be using the VS Code Live Server extension to serve up your frontend code to the browser since Vite does that now.

 Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous startup deployment script with a copy of the `deployService.sh` script from the [Simon Service repository](https://github.com/webprogramming260/simon-service/blob/main/deployService.sh) and use `startup` for the service parameter (`-s`).